 [Regulation 28 amended in Gazette 8 Nov 1996 p.
 6267; 20 Oct 2000 p.
 5929.]

-29. Transmission and destruction of records
+29. Transmission and destruction of records of election

-(1) When transmitting documents to the Electoral Commissioner under section 151 of the Act, the Returning Officer is to transmit a copy, in a written form, of any electronic record made for the purposes of these regulations that would have been required to be so transmitted if it had been made in a written form.
+(1) When transmitting documents to the Electoral Commissioner under section 151 of the Act, the returning officer is to transmit a copy, in a written form, of any electronic record made for the purposes of these regulations that would have been required to be so transmitted if it had been made in a written form.

 (2) Section 155 of the Act applies to a record made under these regulations as if the record were a document for the purposes of that section.